Qualities, challenges and future of genetic algorithms: a literature review: Introduction

+By compiling these elements, qualities and challenges, with the addition of recent perspectives, this reviews attempts to inform newcomers and practitioners alike on genetic algorithms properties, and to highlight promising avenues for future research.
+Large potential discoveries may arise from "hybrid methods" associating GAs with more specialised optimisation algorithms, for example in deep neural networks (\cite{stanley2019designing}) or reinforcement learning (\cite{drugan2019reinforcement}).
+Such interdisciplinary endeavors may spark new discoveries in social sciences (\cite{chen2001evolving}, \cite{martinez2009heterogeneous}), open ended evolution (\cite{stanley2017open}, \cite{lehman2020surprising}), artificial life and AI (\cite{clune2019ai}, \cite{stanley2019designing}). \\

+This review is structured as follows.
 We first introduce the genetic algorithm technique and its functioning in section \ref{genetic algorithms}.
-Their qualities in exploration of large, complex search spaces, optimisation qualities, and close relation to emergence and novelty, are described in section \ref{qualities}.
-The main issues and challenges faced by GAs, in particular computation efficiency, parameter configuration and robustness, are presented in section \ref{problems}, that reviews our these challenges were faced, and what novel perspectives are emerging.
-Final section \ref{conclusion} concludes on the qualities and challenges of genetic algorithms, and introduces important perspectives related to renewed inspiration form biology and genetics, self-adaptation of GAs, and promising connections with open-ended evolution and AI.
+Their qualities for exploring large, complex search spaces, their optimisation qualities, and their close connection with emergence and novelty, are described in section \ref{qualities}.
+Key issues and challenges faced by GAs, in particular computation efficiency, parameter configuration and robustness, are presented in section \ref{problems}, that also presents recent perspectives on these issues.
+Final section \ref{conclusion} concludes on the qualities and challenges of genetic algorithms, and introduces promising perspectives related to renewed inspiration from biology and genetics, self-adaptation of GAs, open-ended evolution and AI.